Personal assistant job qualifications and skills

 • The ability to prioritise work according to deadlines, importance and urgency

-• The ability to be diplomatic, tactful and discreet in keeping information confidential
+• The ability to be diplomatic, tactful and discreet, particularly with matters relating to confidential files and information The ability to be diplomatic, tactful and discreet in keeping information confidential

 • Computer literacy and knowing your way around commonly used programs like Microsoft Outlook, PowerPoint and Word

-It is possible to enhance your skills by undertaking courses in areas like office administration or secretarial.
-However, the best PAs have all developed their skills through years of practical experience performing the same tasks for different professionals and organisations.
+It is possible to enhance your skills by undertaking courses in areas like secretarial or office administration.
+However, the best PAs have all developed their skills through years of practical experience performing similar tasks for different professionals and organisations.

-So, do you need to go to university to be a Personal Assistant?
-No, but if you are looking to take your career further, gaining professional qualifications will demonstrate your commitment and place you ahead of other candidates when looking for a new job.
+So, do you need to go to university to be a personal assistant?
+No, but if you are looking to advance your career, gaining professional qualifications will demonstrate your commitment and place you ahead of other candidates when looking for a new job.

-Degrees, diplomas and certifications in English, Communications, or Business would be the most beneficial for a Personal Assistant to have.
+Degrees, diplomas and certifications in English, communications, or business administration would be the most beneficial for a personal assistant to have.
 Aspiring PAs will also benefit from an educational background in the specific industry they want to focus on (if any).
-For example, an academic background in law would help a PA who wanted to work for a lawyer.
+For example, an academic background in law would help a PA who wanted to work in a legal position.

 It is important that the PA stays on top of industry trends and developments.
-For example, many office-support roles now require PAs to have a solid understanding of social media and how it can be used in business.
-It's also more commonplace for them to work remotely and have flexible working hours.
+For example, many office support roles now require PAs to have a solid understanding of social media and how it can be used in business.

-However, not everyone has the spare time or money to commit to upskilling.
+Nevertheless, not everyone has the available time or financial resources to dedicate to upskilling.
 If that sounds like you, try using Hays Learning, our free innovative e-learning platform brought to you in collaboration with Go1.
 The Hays Learning platform has a wide variety of new online courses that can help prepare you for a bright future.
 Sign up now for free.

 Search for jobs